Struggling to get interviews?

 Examples of analytical skills on a resume

-You should highlight analytical skills in your resume summary if research or complex problem solving tasks are central to your target job.
+You should highlight analytical skills in your introduction if research or complex problem solving tasks are central to your target job.
+For example:

 Analytical skills in a resume summary